eoinhurrell/erinite/README.md

 ## Rationale

-There are already a number of great web frameworks available and some very promising ones currently in development.
-Most follow the Rails/Django model, or the Flask/Sinatra model, or the Lift model.
-While they work well for what they were designed to do, the reactive models used by Hoplon and Pedestal appear to follow the Clojure philosophies of decomplection and simplicity much more closely.
-Erinite therefore is modelled after these concepts and looks quite similar to Pedestal.
+Most of the existing web frameworks follow the "traditional" MVC-like models and while they work very well for what they were designed to do, the reactive models used by frameworks such as Hoplon and Pedestal appear to more closely follow the Clojure philosophies of decomplection and simplicity.
+Erinite is modelled after these concepts and looks similar to Pedestal.
 Where Erinite hopes to set itself apart from Pedestal is through a composable mix-and-match component-based architecture and heavier emphasis on functional-reactive messages.

-The final reason for Erinites existence is that, at the time of writing, Pedestal was not yet close to production ready (and client-side Pedestal in limbo), while we wanted something we can use right now.

 ## Design Goals